-Being a true eagle’s nest at 1,800 m of altitude, Chamois has been inserted among the ‘Pearls of the Alps’, an award given to the most beautiful towns of Europe.
+Being a true eagle’s nest at 1,800 m of altitude, Chamois has been inserted among the ‘Pearls of the Alps’, an award given to the most virtuous mountain municipalities for environmental sustainability and soft mobility.
 It is a spot out of time where cars can’t be run: a quiet place suitable for families, couples and all those willing to live according to the rhythms of an authentic environment.

 Chamois can be reached only on foot or by a comfy cableway.
 And the lucky ones can even try a landing in the small mountain airport.